isomerpages/mlaw-corp/news/announcements/_posts/2012-02-14-Allowing-Singapore-Law-Practices-more-flexibility-to-grow-and-enhance-international-competitiveness.md

 14 Feb 2012 Posted in [Announcements](/news/announcements)

 1. At the Second Reading of the Legal Profession (Bill) 2012 (LPA Bill 2012), the Minister for Law announced that the Ministry will be implementing a package of measures to give Singapore Law Practices (SLPs) greater flexibility to grow and work more closely with Foreign Law Practices (FLPs).
-See this [link].

 <ol start="2">
-<li>Refer to [Media Fact Sheet (0.15MB)](/files/news/parliamentary-speeches/2012/02/linkclick64a5.pdf) for details, which are, in summary:
+<li><a href="/files/news/parliamentary-speeches/2012/02/linkclick64a5.pdf">Refer to Media Fact Sheet (0.15MB)</a> for details, which are, in summary:
 <ol>
 <li><strong>SLPs which employ Foreign Lawyers (FLs) within their local practices.</strong>FLs employed within the SLP will be able to take a greater profit and equity share in the SLP. </li>
 <li><strong>SLPs which tie up with FLPs based overseas : </strong>